-The Company maintains a qualified 401(k) plan for its U.S. employees: the BigBear.ai 401(k) Plan.
+The Company maintains qualified 401(k) plans for its U.S. employees: the BigBear.ai 401(k) Plan and Pangiam Holdings, LLC Retirement Plan.

 The table below presents the total contributions to the Company's 401(k) plan for the following periods: